 Other methods of additive manufacturing include powder-bed fusion, direct energy deposition, sheet lamination, binder jetting, material jetting and vat photopolymerization.
 These methods can roughly be separated into four different types.
 Sheet lamination involves cutting individual layers and laying them on top of each other.
 This differs from direct energy deposition, material jetting, and material extrusion where the material that the part is made of is deposited onto the build tray.
-The final grouping includes powder-bed fusion, binder jetting, and vat polymerization, where the material is in a pool or tray in the form of a powder or liquid, and the material is selectively solidified using different methods such as binders and lasers (The 7 Categories of Additive Manufacturing).
+The final grouping includes powder-bed fusion, binder jetting, and vat polymerization, where the material is in a pool or tray in the form of a powder or liquid, and the material is selectively solidified using different methods such as binders and lasers (Longborough University).